untergunter/unmixing/README.md

-This repo is an implementation of stochastic linear unmixing using pytorch.
-It is a fast and efficient, and can unmix even if there are null values.
+This repo is an implementation of stochastic linear unmixing using pytorch.\n It is a fast and efficient, and can unmix even if there are null values.\n
+\n

-$H$ is a 2d metrix, each row in it is a single end member.
-Each column is a single feature of the end members.
-No null values are allowed in $H$.
+$H$ is a 2d metrix, each row in it is a single end member.\n Each column is a single feature of the end members.\n No null values are allowed in $H$.\n
-$O$ is a 2d metrix, each row a single observed instance.
-The columns of $O$ are the same as the columns of $H$.
-Null values are allowed in $O$.
+$O$ is a 2d metrix, each row a single observed instance.\n The columns of $O$ are the same as the columns of $H$.\n Null values are allowed in $O$.\n
-The main class of this repo, LinearUnmixing, is calculating $R$ matrix that minimizes the loss between $O$ and $H \cdot R$.
+The main class of this repo, LinearUnmixing, is calculating $R$ matrix\n that minimizes the loss between $O$ and $H \cdot R$.\n
-$R$ is constrained to be non-negative and each row in R sums to 1.
-Reconstruction error can be used for filtering, since there is no assessment for $R$, but we can asses the distance between $O$ and $H \cdot R$.
+$R$ is constrained to be non-negative and each row in R sums to 1.\n Reconstruction error can be used for filtering, since there is no\n assessment for $R$, but we can asses the distance between $O$ and $H \cdot R$.\n

-requirements:
-numpy
-torch

-Installation:
+\n
+requirements:\n
+numpy\n
+torch\n
+\n
+Installation:\n
-pip install unmixing
+pip install unmixing\n
+\n

-Usage example:
+Usage example:\n

     n_endmembers = 5
     n_features = 4
     n_rows = 1_000